Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 I wrote the book [*Education: The Next Hundred Years*](https://www.barnesandnoble.com/w/education-s-am/1135136001?ean=9781078748520), available through [Barnes and Noble](https://www.barnesandnoble.com/w/education-s-am/1135136001?ean=9781078748520) and as a [Kindle Book on Amazon](https://www.amazon.com/dp/B081ZMRYJJ).
 The book combines insights from my research, teaching, and consulting experience to provide a roadmap for transforming education over the next century using emerging pedagogical and computational technologies.

 # AI Competencies
 I have research experience in many flavors of Machine Learning, with a specialization in Reinforcement Learning and Reinforcement Learning Theory.
 The core of my doctoral work is on the application of machine learning and other innovations to educational problems to improve the scalability and equity of educational innovation.
+Some of the problems I've developed models for include adaptive assessment, spaced repetition, and content evaluation and recommendation.

 ## Dissertation
 My dissertation, [*Query Strategies for Directed Graphical Models and their Application to Adaptive Testing*](https://www.overleaf.com/read/cntdgjvmngmv), brings together machine learning, computer science theory, and education research to develop scalable and effective methods for generating assessments for new topics.
 This is an important step forward in education research, as it allows us to easily create (and then use) rigorous measures of learning to evaluate educational interventions, pedagogy, and policy.
 My thesis defense is also available on [YouTube](https://www.youtube.com/watch?v=itGg9PVduWQ).